Get Started with Notebooks

 New to Tribuo?
 Start out by following the Classification Tutorial to learn the ropes.
 It introduces the ins and outs of training and testing a model as well as loading and saving the model for future use.
 To learn more about the basic features of Tribuo, se the menu on the left to navigate through the other tutorials.

-varkeyword, so you'll need to use at least Java 10 with IJava (and Java 16 or newer for the reproducibility tutorial).
+varkeyword, so you'll need to use at least Java 10 with IJava (and Java 17 or newer for the model card and reproducibility tutorials).
 Tribuo itself supports Java 8 and newer.

 Adding Tribuo to your Build